ravikandhadai/swift/Logging/ImprovingOSLogForSwift.md

 ### Constructing Format String and Argument Buffer with Custom String Interpolation

-The protocol `ExpressibleByStringInterpolation` requires defining an associate type `StringInterpolation`  that has an initializer, a method `appendLiteral(_:String)`  and one or more overloaded methods with the name: `appendInteroplation`.
+The protocol `ExpressibleByStringInterpolation` requires defining an associated type `StringInterpolation`  that has an initializer, a method `appendLiteral(_:String)`  and one or more overloaded methods with the name: `appendInteroplation`.
 On encountering a string interpolation whose type is required to be `PackedLogMsg`,